nattsp/LanguageModelPresentation/TextPredictionNataliePhillips.md

 ### Accuracy
 - To builds a robust prediction algorithm large sample sizes of 60% were taken across each of blogs, news and twitter corpuses.
 - Quingrams and quadgrams were add to the usual trigrams and bigrams.
-Longer ngrams gives more context to the word prdiction providing more accurate predictions.
+Longer ngrams gives more context to the word prediction providing more accurate predictions.
 - Unigrams were only used to calculate the Stupid Backoff score.
-Unigrams prdictions on their own are  a poor predictor of the next word.
+Unigrams predictions on their own are  a poor predictor of the next word.
 - The model was built on single sentences as a prediction coming from across two sentences is less likely to be relevant.

 ### Speed
 - The ngrams were trimmed to remove rarely appearing combinations of words.
-Any combination that appeard less than 4 times was culled.
+Any combination that appeared less than 4 times was culled.
 The resulting datasizes are between 3mb and 16mb

 - The finished ngrams are stored in speed optimised data.tables with indexing  to accelerate table look up.